casper-network/docs-archive/dapp/eco-315-erc20docs/tutorial-use-ERC20.md

 Tutorial- Using the ERC20 Contract
 ==================================

-The following provides a guided step-by-step process with a set of examples for using basic and advanced features of the CasperLabs development tools available in our development environment to work with the ERC 20 contract:
+The following provides a guided step-by-step process with a set of examples for using basic and advanced features of the CasperLabs eco system to work with the ERC 20 contract including but not limited to:

-- Access the example ERC20 Token contract
+- Accessing the example ERC20 Token contract
-- Deploy the contract to Devnet
+- Deploying the contract to Devnet
-- Use scripts to interact with the contract on the CL Blockchain
+- Using scripts to interact with the contract on the CL Blockchain
-- Check account balances in Clarity
+- Checking account balances in Clarity

 ## Before you begin